Essay guidelines

 - Level 4: Lowercase Letters (a, b, c, d, e, etc.)

-Alphanumeric structure example
+Alphanumeric structure outline example

 Decimal Structure

 A decimal outline is a structure of outlining that indicates how each section of a paper connects to the others.
-Transition sentences are quite useful with this type.

-Organize your outline
+Step 4: Write your outline

-Start by outlining your introduction
+Outline your introduction

-- You should also have an essay hook here, which is a sentence that will pique the reader’s curiosity in reading your essay.
+- First have an essay hook here, which is a sentence that will pique the reader’s curiosity in reading your essay.

-Outline the body of your essay
+Outline the body paragraphs

 - A topic sentence